Grawnya/django-notes/README.md

 * Create a class to conduct tests and inherit from the `TestCase` class.
 * To run the test file, type into the terminal `python3 manage.py test`.
 * Even though the default file for tests is `tests.py`, you can break it into separate files to organise the testing e.g. `test_views.py`.
+* All test can be ran with the command above, but you can be more specific e.g. `python3 manage.py test app_name.test_specific_page.TestClassName.test_specific_test_required` which runs for a specific test, but can be run to check all the tests within a class or a specific page if you don't want to run all the tests the whole time.
+* Sample tests with some explanations can be found in the specific `test_views.py`, `test_models.py` and `test_forms.py` documents in this repo.
+* Note: You can also do CRUD operations within a test file.